artiya4u/zwipe-extension/README.md

 # Zwipe Extension

-Swipe Tinder on your bike - Chrome extension
+## Swipe Tinder on your bike - Chrome Extension

+Zwipe enables you to swipe Tinder while riding your indoor bike.
+It can help you get fit and find your date at the same time.
+It's fun and engaging experience.

 ### Requirements